cambiotraining/bacterial-genomics/materials/32-command_line_amr.md

 ::: {.callout-tip}
 ## Key Points
-- The `nf-core/funcscan` workflow performs AMR analysis using several software tools and producing a summary of their results as a CSV file.
+- The `nf-core/funcscan` workflow performs AMR analysis using several software tools and producing a summary of their results as a TSV file.
 :::